coredex-source/AxonQueryAndDatabaseExecutionLanguage/README.md

 - deleteValue TableName if ColumnName == Value  -  Deletes a value from a specified table.
   - Note: Value should be in "" if string.

-- exit  -  Exits program while saving all changes.
+- exit  -  Exits the program.

 - help  -  Displays this message.